medcomdk/dk-medcom-core/docs/assets/documents/Intro-Technical-Spec-ENG.md

 [Return](../../index.md)
-# Introduction to the technical content
+# Introduction to the technical specification

 > In case of discrepancies between the <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-core/" target="_blank">MedCom Core Implementation Guide (IG)</a>
  and this page, it is the IG which should be followed.
 Please contact <fhir@medcom.dk> if you find discrepancies.